 Make a distinction between functional thinking and ego-driven commentary.

-“That’s hot, I won’t touch that again,” thinks the child.
+“That’s hot, I won’t touch that again,” thinks the five-year-old.
 “This guy has a fast serve.
 I’ll swing quicker,” thinks the champion: These are functional thoughts.
 Most other observations — “What’s the matter with me?”
 “I‘m so stressed!”
 “How am I going to get this all done?” – serve no purpose and are pointless.

 Find a different thought.